 You will find Camera Raw controls for each supported camera in the Media Pool right-click contextual menu.
-These parameters are also mirrored in the Camera Raw palette in the Color page, which lets you individually adjust the Camera Raw parameters for individual clips in a Timeline.
+These parameters are also mirrored in the Camera Raw palette in the Color page, which lets you individually adjust the Camera Raw parameters for individual clips in a Timeline when you set Decode Using to Clip.